JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/other/custom-integration.md

 # Custom Integration

 Custom integrations provide a way to add bespoke data to the JupiterOne platform.
-Custom integrations are perfect: - Integrating with a provider that does not have an integration with JupiterOne - Integrations that need access to local systems or data - Executing integrations in your own environment
+Custom integrations are perfect for:
+  - Integrating with a provider that does not have an integration with JupiterOne
+  - Integrations that need access to local systems or data
+  - Executing integrations in your own environment

 Custom integrations can be created with the help of the [open source SDK](https://github.com/JupiterOne/sdk).
 For more information on